Ceahlău Massif: Activities

 Ceahlău National Park shelters a large variety of flora and fauna; some of the species are endemic or rarely seen elsewhere in Romania.

 Hiking

 Mount Ceahlău is a popular hiking destination in Romania.
 There are seven main marked trails built for hikers and tourists.
-There are entry fees for visiting Ceahlău National Park. and fines for not respecting park's regulations.
+There are entry fees for visiting Ceahlău National Park. and fines for not respecting the park's regulations.
 The park is monitored by local rangers, and there is also a mountain rescue service (Salvamont).

 Skiing

 There are ski slopes located at Durău.

 Camping

-Camping is permitted only in a few designated places: in Durău, near Dochia Chalet and in Izvorul Muntelui.
+Camping is permitted only in a few designated places: in Durău, near Dochia Chalet, and in Izvorul Muntelui.